 3. The U.S. firm can obtain the marketing approval under their own name via a neutral third party such as regulatory consulting firms that have a “license for manufacturing/marketing business” by designating them as a D-MAH.

-The Japanese market for medical devices is large and established at $22.7 billion in 2015.
-Japan's medical device market exhibited a compound annual growth rate (CAGR) of 3.5% in Yen terms from 2010 to 2015, and all individual product categories other than diagnostic x-ray equipment and related supplies exhibited positive growth.
+The Japanese market for medical devices is large and established at $26.4 billion in 2017.
 The market remains heavily dependent on imports, especially sophisticated medical devices such as pacemakers, PTCA catheters and orthopedic implants.
-In 2015, U.S. products represented an approximately 44 percent import share and accounted for 23 percent of Japan's total device market (valued at approximately US$6.5 billion).
-Please note that these figures do not include in-vitro diagnostic (IVD) products as they are classified as pharmaceuticals in Japan.
 A number of U.S. companies have substantial production capacity in Japan.
 As such, the total market share of U.S.-origin medical devices in Japan would be significantly higher than suggested by official statistics.
 According to the American Medical Devices and Diagnostics Manufacturers’ Association (AMDD), a trade association of Japanese operations of U.S. medical devices and diagnostics companies, the total sales of its member companies reached Yen 1.8 trillion ($ 14.9 billion) in 2015, which represented 67% of the Japanese medical device market (including IVDs) in terms of sales.

 Given Japan's aging population and the increasing number of patients with chronic and life-style diseases, medical devices that alleviate pain, complement lost functions, and improve the quality of life should show steady growth in demand.
 Also, the markets for in-home care devices, technologies, and health IT related products are expected to grow as the number of people in out-patient care increases.
 Due to stronger consumer health concerns, other promising growth areas include self-care and preventive care medical devices and products.